Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/9_chapter-6.md

 +	1 or more repetitions
 *	0 or more repetitions
 -	also 0 or more repetitions
-?	optional (0 or 1 occurrence)
+?
+Optional (0 or 1 occurrence)

 --]]

 --[[
-character pattern classes:
+Character pattern classes:

 .	all characters
 %a	letters